This chapter describes how to use events to trigger operations in Oracle Communications Billing and Revenue Management (BRM).

-Event notification automatically triggers BRM operations when specified events occur.
+Event notification is a workflow mechanism that automatically triggers BRM operations when a notification-triggering event occurs.

-The triggering events are mapped to one or more opcodes in a configuration object (/config/notify) stored in the BRM database.
-When any event occurs, PCM_OP_ACT_USAGE checks whether the event is listed as a triggering event in the configuration object.
+When any event occurs, the PCM_OP_ACT_USAGE opcode checks whether the event is in the event notification list (that is, whether it is a notification-triggering event).
 If it is, PCM_OP_ACT_USAGE calls the opcode or opcodes mapped to the event.
 The information in the event is passed to the opcodes in their input flists.
 Optionally, a flag can also be passed to the opcodes.

 By default, event notification is not enabled.
 To enable and customize this feature, see "Implementing Event Notification".

-The event notification list contains all the events that trigger event notification in your BRM system.
-Each event in the list is mapped to the opcode or opcodes that are executed when the event occurs.
+The event notification list contains all the notification-triggering events in your BRM system.
+Each notification-triggering event in the event notification list is mapped to the opcode or opcodes that are called when the event occurs.
 The event notification list is stored in the /config/notify object in your BRM database.

 Automated Monitor Setup (AMS)